Methadone Addiction: Symptoms, Causes, Effects and Treatment

 2. The number of patients in MMT programs has been gradually increasing in response to the opioid epidemic.

-3. Overdose Risk and Methadone: Overdoses involving methadone have been a concern, leading to efforts to improve the safe administration of methadone in MAT programs.
+3. Overdose Risk and Methadone: Drug Overdose involving methadone has been a concern, leading to efforts to improve the safe administration of methadone in MAT programs.

 4. HIV and Hepatitis Transmission Prevention: MAT programs, including methadone maintenance, play a crucial role in reducing the spread of HIV and hepatitis C among people who inject drugs by providing access to clean needles and reducing risky injection behaviors.